MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-task-sequence-media.md

 > [!IMPORTANT]
 >  The packages on prestaged media are not encrypted.
 The administrative user must take the appropriate security measures, such as adding a password to the media, to ensure that the package contents are secured from unauthorized users.

- For information about how to create prestaged media, see [Create prestaged media with System Center Configuration Manager](../../osd/deploy-use/create-prestaged-media.md).
+ For information about how to create prestaged media, see [Create prestaged media](create-prestaged-media.md).

 ##  <a name="BKMK_PlanStandaloneMedia"></a> Stand-alone media operating system deployments
  Stand-alone media contains everything that is required to deploy the operating system.
 This includes the task sequence and any other required content.
 Because everything that is required to deploy the operating system is stored on the stand-alone media, the disk space required for stand-alone media is significantly larger than the disk space required for other types of media.

- For information about how to create stand-alone media, see [Create stand-alone media with System Center Configuration Manager](../../osd/deploy-use/create-stand-alone-media.md).
+ For information about how to create stand-alone media, see [Create stand-alone media](create-stand-alone-media.md).

 ## Media considerations when using site systems configured for HTTPS
  When your management point and distribution points are configured to use HTTPS communication, you must create boot media and prestaged media at a primary site, not the central administration site.
 Also, consider the following to help you determine whether to configure the media as dynamic or site-based: